International Students: Prepare to Study in the U.S. With This College Checklist

 Figuring out what to pack can feel overwhelming.
 Here's a short list to help you prioritize the essentials.

-- Photos and Mementos: Feeling homesick is totally normal in college, especially for students thousands of miles away from home.
+- Photos and Mementos: Feeling homesick is completely normal in college, especially for students thousands of miles from home.
 Bringing photographs, small decorative items, and even food items you can only find in your home country can help mitigate homesickness and make you feel more comfortable in your new environment.

 - Laptop and Electrical Adapter: Bringing a laptop from your home country could help you save money.
-If you do this, however, make sure you have the proper plug adapter for both your laptop and any other electronics you plan to bring from home.
+If you do this, however, make sure you have the proper plug adapter for your laptop and any other electronics you plan to bring from home.

 - Prescription Medications: If you take any prescription medications, you'll need to bring them with you to the U.S. Note that you can only bring 90 days of medication, but your doctor may be able to transfer your prescription to a local pharmacy.
 Bring a doctor's note and a copy of your prescription (in English) for when you go through customs.